Born in 1865 in Moga district, Punjab to a middle-class family.

 Was influenced by Swami Dayananda Saraswati and joined the Arya Samaj in Lahore.

-He believed that the ideals in Hinduism combined with nationalism will lead to the establishment of a secular state.
+He believed that the ideals of Indian-culture combined with nationalism will lead to the establishment of a secular state.

 Contributions of Lala Lajpat Rai

 He joined the Indian National Congress (INC) and participated in many political agitations in Punjab.

 For his political agitation, he was deported to Burma without trial in 1907 but returned after a few months because of lack of evidence.

 He was opposed to the partition of Bengal.

 He founded the Home Rule League of America in 1917 in New York.
 In the USA, he worked to get moral support for the Indian independence movement from the international community.